 The PLUS Loan rates do offer a better rate than private student loan rates.
 PLUS Loans are usually issued without the availability or need of a guarantor and creditworthiness isn't always considered.
 Which means that there is no background credit check.
 Instead, a parent using the PLUS Loan must have a good credit history that is free from certain adverse events.

-Private student loans without a cosigner
+Private student loans with no cosigner

 Have a good credit history